NPR trims jobs in newsroom overhaul as it confronts era without public funding

 The network is offering buyouts to approximately 300 employees, mostly within newsgathering desks in the newsroom.
 Staff of NPR's news programs, including hosts, are not eligible.

-The company said more targeted layoffs of journalists would ensue if 30 staffers do not accept the voluntary buyouts by next Tuesday, May 26.
+The actual number of departing journalists will be far smaller, NPR officials say.
+They say they will accept up to 30 buyouts but more targeted layoffs would ensue if an insufficient number of employees take voluntary buyouts by next Tuesday, May 26.

 Paradoxically, just prior to the announcement of these cost-cutting measures, NPR received a pair of private gifts totaling $113 million — representing the network's second- and third-largest in its 56-year history.
 Most of that money, however, is dedicated to technological innovation.